 On the palate it goes down so easy.
 Milk chocolate, vanilla, honey, mango, toffee and cashews.
 Canned pineapple, blackcurrant, coconut cream and coca cola.
 The tobacco note is back along with some cinnamon.
 Not crazy sweet, fairly well balanced and easy going.
 Cocoa butter and orange marmalade.
 Towards the end is where you get a bit more oak spices and some alcohol heat.
 The finish is short with cocoa nibs, some oak tannins and maple syrup.

 Santa Teresa 1796 already has a reputation as a commercial premium Venezuelan rum and, to be honest, I don’t mind it, it’s one of the better ones out there.
 It ranges from £48 on Amazon to £51 on Master of Malt, so a bit expensive from my point of view, but they can get away with it as it’s already pretty well known.
-All in all a decent rum I would happily sip if offered.
+All in all a good lighter rum I would happily sip.

 Santa Teresa 1796 score: